 7. Dry or worn-out thermal paste

-CPUs and GPUs need thermal paste, also known as thermal gel, heat sink compound, or thermal interface material.
+CPUs and GPUs need thermal paste, gel, heat sink compound, or thermal interface material.

 The thermal paste is a gel-like compound mainly comprising zinc oxide.
 This thermal compound stays between the heat sink and the GPU chipset.

 Thermal paste serves as a medium of heat transfer.
-It ensures there are no air pockets between the heat sink and the graphics card chipset.
+It ensures no air pockets between the heat sink and the graphics card chipset.

-However, if the thermal paste is dry, worn out, or just too old, your GPU will most likely overheat.
+However, if the thermal paste is dry or too old, your GPU will most likely overheat.

 How to fix it

 You can reapply the thermal paste.
-However, you must first confirm if the GPU is still under warranty.
+However, you must first confirm if it is still under warranty.

-Replacing the thermal paste and, in some cases, even accessing the GPU chipset can void the warranty.
+Replacing the thermal paste and, in some cases, accessing the GPU chipset can void the warranty.

-So a warranty repair is obviously the best and first choice, if at all possible.
+So a warranty repair is the best and first choice, if possible.

-Otherwise, please read our article on how to replace your GPU thermal paste in order to resolve this issue for desktop graphics cards.
+Otherwise, please read our article on how to replace your GPU thermal paste to resolve this issue for desktop graphics cards.

-If it’s a laptop GPU needing thermal paste replacement, search YouTube for the corresponding model number of your laptop and replace the thermal paste for both the GPU and CPU.
+If it needs thermal paste replacement, search YouTube for the corresponding model number of your laptop and replace the thermal paste for both the GPU and CPU.

-Replacing the thermal paste will save you having to do it later anyway, but will also ensure that your GPU is being optimally cooled by the heatsink and fan assembly.
+Replacing the thermal paste will save you from having to do it later anyway but will also ensure that the heatsink and fan assembly optimally cool your GPU.